 - High production rate capacity.

-- Fuel cost is zero.
+- The fuel cost is zero.

 - Renewable source of energy.

-- Life of power plant is more.
+- Life of the power plant is more.

 - Capital cost is high.

-- Depends upon availability of water.
+- Output depends upon the availability of water.

 - Commonly found in hill-areas.